Back Pain Untangled

 - Urinary retention (with overflow incontinence)

-- Physical Signs (things your doctor would see on examination)
+- Physical Signs (things your doctor might see on examination)

 - Saddle anesthesia